User Authentication with Out-of-Band SMS

 }

-• The important information in the response is the CHALLENGE.ID value.
-This value will be used for the next step so it needs to be kept.
+This value will be used for authentication so it needs to be kept.

-• The challenge is returned in the response but its value is encrypted.
+• The challenge is returned in the response but its value is encrypted

 The user will then receive an SMS with the customized message and the secret code.
-This code is a numeric string of 8 characters, for example: 45895919.
+This code is a numeric string of 8 characters (for example, 45895919).

 Authenticate the User with the Secret Code

-POST https://AAAS_PLATFORM/idp/YOUR_TENANT/v2/Authenticator/.AT_TXOOB HTTP/1.1
+POST https://[base-server-url]/SCIM/tenant/v2/Authenticator/.AT_TXOOB HTTP/1.1

 Authorization: Bearer YOUR_BEARER_TOKEN